Administrative and Communications Assistant Jazz and Tap Teacher

-Gretchen Adams is a senior at Dean College in Franklin, Massachusetts where she is studying to receive her BFA in Dance and AA in Business.
-During her training at Dean, she has had the privilege of studying under and learning from Joanie Palladino, Ryan Kasprzak, Kristina Berger, Shaina Schwartz, Todd Shanks, and many more renowned teachers.
+Gretchen Adams is a dance instructor and art administrator originally from northwest Iowa.
+A recent graduate of Dean College, Gretchen received her BFA in dance and AA in business.
+During her training at Dean, she had the privilege of studying under and learning from Joanie Palladino, Ryan Kasprzak, Kristina Berger, Shaina Schwartz, Todd Shanks, and many more renowned teachers.
 During the fall semester of 2020, Gretchen spent much of her time writing her now published book Looking Back to Push Forward: What Modern Dance Legends of the Past Have Taught Us.
 With the guidance and mentorship of Joanie Palladino, Gretchen writes about the importance of our modern dance ancestors in the classroom today.
 Bringing light to the historical significance of movement in every dance space is a passion of Gretchen’s that she is excited to share with the dancers at Fusionworks.

-Laura Bennett is Dancing Legacy's co-director and operations manager and has worked with the organization since the late 1990s, staging Repertory Etudes and performing with the Ensemble across the USA.
+Laura Bennett is school director and is managing director of Fusionworks' parent company Dancing Legacy.
 Laura has been dancing since she was in her mother’s womb and had her choreographic debut at age 11, when she got her gym teachers to give up their physical education periods for her to create a dance on her classmates.
 A Brown University graduate, she has studied, performed, and taught techniques and repertory of the 20th century American concert dance lineage, beginning with her early training at the Harlem Dance Studio, led by her mother Julie Adams Strandberg and her aunt Carolyn Adams.
-Laura is a former member of Fusionworks Dance Company and holds a dance education certificate from New York City’s 92nd Street Y. She has taught dance and theater in community centers, schools, private studios, and summer programs, including 33 years at the New York State Summer School of the Arts School of Dance where she is associate artistic director.
-Outside of dance, Bennett enjoys spending time with her treasured nephews, studying the Bible, following sports, and watching TiVo in high definition.
+Laura has worked with Dancing Legacy since the late 1990s, staging Repertory Etudes and performing with the Ensemble across the USA.
+She is a former member of Fusionworks Dance Company and holds a dance education certificate from New York City’s 92nd Street Y. She has taught dance and theater in community centers, schools, private studios, and summer programs, including 33 years at the New York State Summer School of the Arts School of Dance where she was associate artistic director.
+Outside of dance, Laura enjoys spending time with her treasured nephews, studying the Bible, following sports, and watching TiVo in high definition.
 She learned much about living a creative life from her paternal grandmother, Harriet Bennett Strandberg (1914-1991), a painter who brought the spirit of the artist to everything she touched; the name Bennett was taken as a public tribute to a private legacy.

 Sheramy Keegan-Turcotte was born and raised in Massachusetts.
 She holds an MSc in Dance Science with Merit from Trinity Laban Conservatoire of Music and Dance, graduated summa cum laude with a BFA in dance performance from Shenandoah Conservatory, and also holds an AA in dance from Dean College.
 While living in New York she had the pleasure of performing with artists including Jana Hicks, Noemie LaFrance's SENS Production, Isabel Gotskowsky and Dancers, Avila/Weeks Dance, Cornfield Dance, Ko-Ryo Dance Theater and Silver Brown Dance among others.
 She has also performed nationally and internationally with the Next Stage Project and has performed in works by Kevin Wynn, Oliver Steele, Doug Elkins and Jane Franklin.
 She danced with Fusionworks Dance Company from 2007-2018, and was a member of their educational team which worked to bring curriculum-based modern dance into the public school system.
 Sheramy is also a certified Pilates instructor, and has worked extensively as a dance researcher, grant writer and arts administrator.
 Her award winning research has been presented at the International Association of Dance Medicine and Science conference, and has been published in the Medical Journal of the Performing Arts.
 Sheramy is currently an adjunct professor of dance at Dean College, Franklin, Massachusetts.
 Sheramy has been on faculty with Fusionworks Dance Center since 2019.